ABOUT ME AND THIS SITE

 On the other hand, cues don't have to represent a huge investment.
-Josh Treadway of Missouri, Chris Nitti in Florida, and Mike Durbin of Illinois make great player-level cues for as little as seven to nine hundred dollars.
+Josh Treadway of Missouri, Chris Nitti in Florida, and Mike Durbin of Illinois make great player-level cues, sometimes for as little as seven to nine hundred dollars.
 You'll have to wait a year or so, but when you get one, you'll have a good playing cue as well as a good investment.
 Andy Gilbert cues offer great value for the money... great workmanship, nice designs, and a solid hit.
-Travis Niklich makes good player cues, although he hasn't made many cues the last few years.
-He's building a new shop and will soon start again.
 Dave Kikel of Colorado was one of the best cuemakers around for many years, and consistently underrated, but he made cues that were near perfect in every way, and play a ton.
-You can still find a couple of his cues on my site.
+You can still occasionally find his cues on my site, but they're hard to find and generally sell quickly.

 The point is, there's a good choice for anyone serious about playing pool.
 A good cue costs less than a good set of golf clubs, and I challenge any golfer to come close to using his clubs a fraction of the hours that I've used my playing cues!